Skip to main content

 Frequently Asked Questions

-The Longest Road on Earth is a casual simulation game with historical theme.
+The Longest Road on Earth is a casual simulation game with drama and historical themes.

 The Longest Road on Earth is available on Nintendo Switch, PlayStation 5, PlayStation 4, Steam Deck and others.